HarryVid/Coding_Assistant_Prototype/README.md

-# Autify AI Engineer Assignment: Code Snippet Generation
+# Coding & Testing Assistant!

-This repository contains the implementation of an AI-driven (Open AI GPT) code snippet generation application, as part of the Autify AI Engineer Assignment.
+This repository contains the implementation of an AI-driven (Open AI GPT) code snippet generation application.
 The application aims to generate code snippets in multiple programming and communication languages based on user input and feedback.
 The application also supports test case generation and verification based on code and user feedback.

 ## Project Overview